Our Partners

 Global warming, with all its serious consequences for our planet, is primarily caused by the build-up of greenhouse gases in the atmosphere.
 The organization "One Tree Planted" has dedicated itself to the goal of counteracting further global warming by planting trees.
 The organization plants new forests in various regions of the world with the help of many volunteers.

-Along the Pacific coast of North America, deforestation has had a serious impact on the lives of orcas, also known as killer whales.
-Clear-cutting has caused erosion, lack of nutrients and pollution along the coast, contributing massively to the disintegration of the ecosystem.
-The distribution of Chinook salmon, which make up 80% of the diet of the orcas living here, has declined sharply in recent decades due to the factors mentioned above.
-The orcas have not been able to replace the missing food.
-Today, there are only 75 animals left from a once much larger population.
+Along the North American Pacific coast, deforestation has had far-reaching consequences for the lives of orcas, also known as killer whales.
+Clear-cutting has led to erosion, nutrient depletion, and pollution along the coast, contributing significantly to the collapse of the ecosystem.
+The population of Chinook salmon, which makes up 80% of the diet of the orcas living here, has declined sharply in recent decades due to the factors mentioned above.
+The orcas have been unable to replace this lost food source.

 By planting new trees in the region, we hope to improve the environment, increase the number of Chinook salmon and thus help the local orca population to survive and multiply.
 Moby Wildlife Tours would like to offset its own consumption (e.g. emissions from hotel stays or boat trips) as much as possible in this way.